vgwb/Antura_arabic/docs/revised/RefactoringGuidelines.md

 ### General refactoring notes

    * Managers are scattered among many different folders and use widely different conventions.
 They should be refactored to show a common intention.
+   * Randomization methods and classes use must be standardized throught the codebase